 12. About Time

 This still holds as one of the cutest movies I saw in 2013, and probably still over the last decade or so.
-This was about the time I was really getting into Rachel McAdams and loving her in everything she did, so when I opted to watch this (well after when it was actually in theaters), it was mostly just because of her; I hadn't heard much about it otherwise or expect much.
+This was about the time I was really getting into Rachel McAdams and loving her in everything she did, so when I opted to watch this (well after when it was actually in theaters), it was mostly just because of her; I hadn't heard much about it otherwise or expected much.
 But what a sweet romantic dramady this turned out to be.
 Any time you can mix sci-fi elements into a romantic comedy, I'm there.
-That aspect of the story alone ended up being very fascinating, and the way in which it was used for the meat of the story was absolutely brilliant; what a clever way to feature that mechanism.
-You grow quite attached to both McAdams and Domhnall Gleeson's characters, so the final "punch" of the movie is quite powerful.
-The decisions made and the "moral" of the whole story is quite strong.
+While I won't share specific details in order to avoid any spoilers, the sci-fi aspect of the story alone ended up being very fascinating, and the way in which it was used for the meat of the story was absolutely brilliant; what a clever way to feature that mechanism.
+You grow quite attached to both McAdams and Domhnall Gleeson's characters, so the final "punch" of the movie is quite powerful, and the decisions made by both characters were quite strong.
 If you're looking for a date night movie and neither of you have seen this one yet, definitely check it out.
 You might cry at the end, though.

 11. All Is Lost